 Many of our foods are health-promoting and Finnish nutrition research is world-class.
 In Finland, because it is widely understood that nature and nature experiences are an important source of wellbeing, wellbeing services form a growing sector.
 Finnish biotechnology expertise is engaged in the generation of new business activities based on pharmaceutical research, health technology, individualised health care solutions and health sector service innovations.

 FACTS AND FIGURES

-The bioeconomy accounts for a high share – over 16% – of the Finnish national economy, with an annual output of over 60 billion euros and more than 300,000 employees.
-The share of exports is 26 %.
+The bioeconomy accounts for a high share – over 12% – of value added the Finnish national economy, with an annual output of over 70 billion euros and more than 300,000 employees.
+The share of exports is about one quarter.
 These figures exclude the technology and service industries, which could also be classified as bioeconomy sectors.

 More on the Finnish bioeconomy